SAML

 - Enter a name for the Authentication Method in the Name field.
 Optionally, include a path using

-/separators to place the Authentication Method in a virtual folder, then select Next →. - Configure general and SAML-specific fields, including Allowed Redirect URIs, Metadata URL or Metadata XML, and Unique Identifier.
+/separators to place the Authentication Method in a virtual folder, then select Next →. - Configure general and SAML-specific fields, including Allowed Redirect URIs, Metadata URL or Metadata XML, Unique Identifier, and, if this method needs isolated endpoint values, the Dedicated SAML Endpoint toggle.

 - Select Finish.